Confidence is detection-like in high-dimensional spaces: Introduction

 Previous efforts to explain a PEB have focused on explaining why confidence criteria become detection-like.
-These explanations include proposals that confidence estimates are based on response-congruent evidence \cite{Maniscalco2016, Miyoshi2020}; that neural computations of confidence are biased towards accessing a subset of less normalised, ``detection-like'' neurons \cite{Maniscalco2021}; or that there is an additional contribution of stimulus visibility to confidence estimates \cite{Rausch2018}.
-Other studies have suggested that a PEB may arise due to a violation in the SDT assumption of equal-variance bivariate Gaussian distributions with naturalistic stimuli, which tend to show more variance along target vs. non-target dimensions \cite{Miyoshi2020}.
-More broadly, the PEB has typically been considered a bias or suboptimality that plagues human metacognition \cite{Koriat1980, Maniscalco2016, Miyoshi2020}.
+These explanations include proposals that confidence estimates are based on response-congruent evidence \citep[Figure \ref{fig1}D;][]{Maniscalco2016, Miyoshi2020}; that neural computations of confidence are preferentially informed by a subset of less normalised, ``detection-like'' neurons \citep{Maniscalco2021}; or that there is an additional contribution of stimulus visibility to confidence estimates \citep{Rausch2018}.
+Other studies have suggested that a PEB may arise due to a violation in the SDT assumption of equal-variance bivariate Gaussian distributions with naturalistic stimuli, which tend to show more variance along target vs. non-target dimensions \citep{Miyoshi2020}.
+More broadly, the PEB has typically been considered a bias or suboptimality that plagues human metacognition \citep{Koriat1980, Maniscalco2016, Miyoshi2020}.

-Against this backdrop, Webb et al. \cite{Webb2023} showed that a PEB can emerge as a natural consequence of convolutional neural networks trained to optimise the accuracy of both choices and confidence estimates when discriminating between handwritten digits.
-These intriguing results indicate a PEB may emerge as a result of the adaptive consequences of learning the statistics of natural stimuli, rather than as a suboptimality peculiar to human metacognition.
+Against this backdrop, \citet{Webb2023} showed that a PEB can emerge naturally in convolutional neural networks trained to optimise the accuracy of both choices and confidence estimates when discriminating between handwritten digits.
+These intriguing results indicated that the PEB may be a result of the adaptive consequences of learning the statistics of natural stimuli, rather than as a suboptimality particular to human metacognition.

-Webb et al.'s findings are important in exposing the possibility that apparent suboptimalities in human confidence may be explained by optimal computations applied to more naturalistic evidence spaces.
+\citet{Webb2023}'s findings are important in presenting the possibility that apparent suboptimalities in human confidence may be explained by optimal computations applied to more naturalistic evidence spaces.
 Their results were obtained as a by-product of training a neural network on higher-dimensional stimulus sets.
 However, if this hypothesis is correct, it should be possible to expose such decision rules directly within the simpler framework of signal detection theory (SDT), rather than relying on a neural network to discover their emergence.
-In this theoretical note, we document how confidence behaves when extending SDT into higher dimensions.
+In this theoretical note, we propose that at least some forms of a PEB observed in both humans and neural networks may reflect optimal confidence computation under the assumption of multidimensional evidence spaces.
+This framework provides a principled explanation for the emergence of detection-like confidence and generates the testable prediction that manipulating representational dimensionality should systematically modulate the strength of the positive evidence bias.